salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ## Adoption strategy

-Component authors must opt-in when implementing components that prefer native shadow in a mixed shadow DOM environment due to observable differences between synthetic mode and native mode that are not statically verifiable.
-As such, identifying and resolving for any breaking changes when an existing component signals that it prefers native Shadow DOM would be the responsibility of the component.
+Component authors must opt-in when implementing components that prefer native shadow in a mixed shadow DOM environment due to observable differences between synthetic mode and native mode.
+As such, it is the responsibility of the component auther to identify and resolve any breaking changes for existing components.

 Note that the current proposal for mixed mode considers polyfills as all-or-nothing.
-LWC is not in the business of providing workarounds for discrepancies in browser implementations, unless it affects the functionality of the framework itself.
+LWC is not in the business of providing workarounds for browser implementation issues, unless it affects the functionality of the framework itself.

 # How we teach this

 Developers should know about mixed mode and the ability for a component to favor native Shadow DOM before they start implementing new components.
 This would eliminate any potential tech debt from accumulating before crossing the start line.
-Any unresolved observable differences should be documented to assist in deciding whether a component is a candidate for native Shadow DOM.
+Observable differences should be documented to assist in deciding whether a component is a candidate for native Shadow DOM.

 # Unresolved questions

+N/A

+# Resolved questions

 1. Light DOM components - What does the runtime assertion for preventing synthetic mode components in the native mode component subtree look like with Light DOM components in play?

-Can we just use a disallow list for synthetic mode components that would allow light DOM components, or is it more complicated than that?
+   Enforcing the invariant that a synthetic mode component cannot have any native mode component ancestors would allow native mode components to contain light DOM components.